United States vehicle emission standards: Restoration of waivers under the Biden administration

+Revocation of waivers under the second Trump administration

+On January 20, 2025, the first day of his second term, President Trump signed Executive Order 14154 ("Unleashing American Energy") calling for elimination of EPA waivers that allow states to effectively prohibit the sales of gasoline-powered cars.
+On June 12, 2025, Trump signed three Congressional Review Act (CRA) resolutions passed by Congress, which revoked the 2024 reissuance of California's waivers.
+In an unusual move, the U.S. Senate overrode the ruling of its own parliamentarian that the resolutions went beyond the scope of the CRA, a ruling concurring with a previous Government Accountability Office determination.
+California and eleven other states filed a lawsuit the same day challenging the legality of the resolutions.

 Non-road engines

 Non-road engines, including equipment and vehicles that are not operated on the public roadways, are used in an extremely wide range of applications, each involving great differences in operating characteristics and engine technology.
 Emissions from all non-road engines are regulated by categories.

 In the United States, the emission standards for non-road diesel engines are published in the US Code of Federal Regulations, Title 40, Part 89 (40 CFR Part 89).
 Tier 1–3 Standards were adopted in 1994 and was phased in between 1996 and 2000 for engines over 37 kW (50 hp).
 In 1998 the regulation included engines under 37 kW and introduced more stringent Tier 2 and Tier 3 standards which was scheduled to be phased in between 2000 and 2008.
 In 2004, US EPA introduced the more stringent Tier 4 standards which was scheduled to be phased in between 2008 and 2015.
 The testing cycles used for certification follow the ISO 8178 standards.